-- Occupancy of the non-borrower must be fully verified; - Servicer should conduct a financial review of the entire household income and obligations to determine if there is sufficient income to pay back the arrearages; - Servicers should consult their legal counsel to determine if the asset is eligible for loss mitigation since the non-borrower is not on the original mortgage; and, - When a borrower uses a non-borrower household member's income in qualifying for a loss mitigation home retention option and the non-borrower household member is required by law to be included on the modified note, the non-borrower household member must sign all required loss mitigation documentation.
+- Servicers should consult their legal counsel to determine if non-borrower income can be utilized for loss mitigation home retention options since the non-borrower is not on the original mortgage. - Occupancy of the non-borrower must be fully verified. - Servicer should conduct a financial review of the entire household income and obligations to determine if there is sufficient income to pay back the arrearages. - If the Servicer determines the non-borrower household member is required by state law to be included on the modified note, the non-borrower household member must sign all required loss mitigation documentation.